AdamSobieski/Narratology/README.md

 ## Automata and Large Language Models

 Firstly, systems can be considered where automata states map with or route to different LLMs or agents.
 Edges or transitions would have prioritized rules for determining which LLM to invoke next.
-As described in [(Petit, Pachot, Conan-Vrinat, and Dubarry, 2024)](https://arxiv.org/abs/2409.13693), different LLMs or agents mapped with automaton states could share conversation histories or sessions.
+As described in [(Petit, Pachot, Conan-Vrinat, and Dubarry, 2024)](https://arxiv.org/abs/2409.13693), different LLMs or agents mapped with automaton states could share conversation histories and session data.

 Secondly, beyond performing symbol-matching, object-processing, or rule-processing upon automata edges, some edges might consult LLMs, e.g., with natural-language questions about complex inputs such as dialogue content or story events.